bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 * The risk of a game engine no longer being suitable for production is so low that it is acceptable to be heavily coupled to a game engine.
 * Engines are self-contained ecosystems.
 By splitting gameplay code away from the engine, you're losing out on valuable tooling that the engine provides.
 (In other words, the game library is somewhat like a "black box" for the engine layer.)
-* There is a performance cost to replicating state between the game library and the engine layer.
+* There is a performance cost for replicating state between the game library and the engine layer.
 Instead of one combined object, there might be a game state object in the game library, and a render object in the engine layer.
 * Iteration time.
 The round-trip time for making a change to the game library and seeing the result in engine might introduce too much friction.

 I have already discussed how the decoupling will make it easier to switch engines, if necessary.
 Here are some other factors to consider: